A local citation is any mention of a business online that includes the business name, address, and phone number (often referred to as NAP).

 The prevailing mindset over the past decade has been that having more citations is always better, but this is no longer valid.
 In fact, low-quality citations, particularly those that link to your website, can negatively impact Google’s trust in the business.
 Rather than trying to improve a business’ online reputation through sheer volume, Advice Local focuses on identifying and targeting specific high-quality directories.
 We only submit local businesses to directories that meet the strictest of qualifications, which we determine based on 23 different metrics, including domain authority.

 Another important characteristic of valuable sources is that they distribute their data across other directories and networks, thus acting as a data amplifier for local business citations.
-At Advice Local, we call this our Data Accelerator Network.
+At Advice Local, we call this our Data Amplifier Network.

 Recommended Citation Sources for Local Businesses